This article will help you:

 - The Day 3 retention is 21.6%, meaning that 2,339 of the 10,830 users came back and fired the return event between the 48th and 71st incremented hour after firing their starting event.

 - Sometimes, there will be an asterisk next to the retention percentage.
 This means that the day has not finished yet and Amplitude is still collecting data for that particular day.

 In the first row of the table (the "All users" segment), the value in the Users column is the total number of unique users who fired the starting event within the selected time frame.
 The user count for the present day will not be included until the following day, since Amplitude is still gathering that data.

 While N-Day retention tells you the percentage of your users who come back and fire the return event on a specific day, unbounded retention tells you how many of your users fire that return event on a specific day or later.
 This helps you understand the overall churn patterns of your user base.

-For example, if you want to know the percentage of users who have not used your product 30 days or more after first use, you’d use unbounded retention to find that out.
-The unbounded retention value for Day 30 tells you the percentage of users who returned no earlier than Day 30.
+For example, if you want to know the percentage of users who have not used your product 30 days or more after first use, unbounded retention will give you the answer.
+The unbounded retention value for day 30 tells you the percentage of users who returned after day 30.

-So, if a new user is inactive on Day 1, 2, and 3 but active on Day 4, the user will be counted as Day 1, 2, 3, and 4 retained in Unbounded Retention.
+If a new user is inactive on days 1, 2, and 3 but active on day 4, the user will be counted as day 1, 2, 3, and 4 retained.

 With unbounded retention, the tabular view works a little differently than it does for N-day retention: